Alex Carey (cricketer): International career

 Carey's 2017–18 Big Bash League season form saw him make his One Day International (ODI) debut for Australia, replacing an ill Tim Paine on 19 January 2018.
 Later the same month, he was named in Australia's Twenty20 International (T20I) squad for the 2017–18 Trans-Tasman Tri-Series, which started in February 2018.
 He made his T20I debut for Australia against New Zealand on 3 February 2018.

 In April 2018, Carey was awarded a national contract by Cricket Australia for the 2018–19 season.
 On 8 May 2018, he was named vice-captain of the Australia T20 team.
 In April 2019, he was named in Australia's squad for the 2019 Cricket World Cup.
 He scored 375 runs from 10 matches and was Australia's 4th highest run scorer during the World Cup, behind Steve Smith, Aaron Finch and David Warner.
 He also set the record for most catches by a wicket-keeper in a single edition of the World Cup, with 18 catches.
 He also stumped two batsmen to take his tally to an overall 20 dismissals.
 Following the World Cup, the International Cricket Council (ICC) named Carey as the rising star of the squad.
 He was named as wicket-keeper in the 'Team of the Tournament' for the 2019 World Cup by the ICC.

 On 16 July 2020, Carey was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 On 14 August 2020, Cricket Australia confirmed that the fixtures would be taking place, with Carey included in the touring party.
 Carey played in the first two T20I matches as wicket-keeper, but was dropped for the third in favour of Matthew Wade.
-Wade remained Australia's T20I wicket-keeper through the rest of 2020 and 2021, although Carey played some T20I matches as a batsman.
+Wade remained Australia's T20I wicket-keeper through the rest of 2020 and 2021, although Carey played some T20I matches as a batter.
 Carey remained as Australia's ODI wicket-keeper, and played all three ODIs of the 2020 England tour.
 In the third ODI of the tour, on 16 September 2020, Carey scored his maiden ODI century, with 106 off 114 deliveries.
 He shared a partnership of 212 runs with Glenn Maxwell for the sixth wicket and helped Australia win the match by 3 wickets.